My latest book Running Down a Dream: Your Road Map to Winning Creative Battles came out last year.

 I first found Steven Pressfield through his book The War of Art.
 It was one of the most meaningful books I’ve ever read.
 From there, I went on to read almost all of his non-fiction, and still make The Authentic Swing a yearly read for me.

-Three years ago I connected with Shawn Coyne and we started The Story Grid Podcast.
+Five years ago I connected with Shawn Coyne and we started The Story Grid Podcast.
 Shawn has been an editor for over 25 years and has been Steve’s editor for almost that long.
 They are now partners in Black Irish Publishing.

 Through my work with Shawn on Story Grid, I got the chance to talk to Steve a few times.
 We recorded a couple podcast episodes together and I helped them on the behind-the-scenes marketing and systems for Black Irish.

 Each time I interacted with him, I was more impressed.
-He loved writing and writers so much, and constantly looked for more ways to help them.
+He loved writing and writers so much and constantly looked for more ways to help them.

 Eventually, when it came time to start figuring out how to publish my new book, Steve and Shawn both agreed that they would like to publish it through Black Irish.